Before You Get Started

 Correctly Identify What You’re Cutting

-Correctly identifying the material you are going to cut is the most important factor in choosing a blade.
+A Correctly identifying the material you are going to cut is te most important factor in choosing a diamond saw blade.
 It directly affects the cutting speed and the life of the blade.
-You will find diamond blade recommendations charts throughout the catalog to help you locate the proper blade for your job.
-Most Latux blades cut a RANGE of materials.
 For maximum performance (cutting speed and life), the material should be matched to the blade as closely as possible.
 As a general rule, determine the material which will be cut most often, or the material for which top blade performance is most important.

 Choose Wet or Dry Cutting